QianchengLi2333/EE201LAB1/aboutMe/README.md

-# New README
+# README
-This is a new README file.
+Hello.
+This is a read me file about myself.

+# About Me
+My name is Qiancheng Li.
+I'm a senior EE student.
+My research interest is wireless communication.